decentralized-identity/faq/docs/spec.md

 - Are VC’s completely “off-chain” or are hashes or pointers encoded in immutable storage of some kind?
 - Are VC’s revocable?
 How?
-- Does the DID layer support selective disclosure (including ZKP or specific forms of ZKP)?
+- Does the DID layer support selective disclosure (including [[ref:ZKP]] or specific forms of ZKP)?
 - Does the DID layer include mechanisms for storing and referencing semantics (i.e. credential definitions)?
 Is it a required mechanism?